jonasjancarik/iadoslauncher/README.md

 Anyway, here is a list of known issues which should be fixed as a matter of priority:

-- Installing games fails on Linux (`no such file or directory, mkdir '~/iadoslauncher-temp'`), untested on Mac OS
+- Installing and running games is untested on macOS
-- Setting values are not set to platform defaults until 'use default' is clicked in settings
+- Settings values are not set to platform defaults until 'use default' is clicked in settings
+- `-fullscreen` flag doesn't seem to work properly on Linux (Linux Mint 20.2) - game is not scaled; untested on macOS

 ## electron-nuxt